proofxme/automate-jobs/README.md

 - Easy to use automation framework.
 - Generates and publishes content to our sites through Strapi.
 - Highly customizable.

+## Deployment 📦

+This is a CDK project, so you can deploy it using the following commands:

+* `npm run build`   compile typescript to js
+* `npm run watch`   watch for changes and compile
+* `npm run test`    perform the jest unit tests
+* `cdk deploy`      deploy this stack to your default AWS account/region
+* `cdk diff`        compare deployed stack with current state
+* `cdk synth`       emits the synthesized CloudFormation template

 ## Getting Started 🛠️